Staff Directory

-In the 2024-2025 season, Coach Croy led the Lancers to a 17-15 overall record and 9-7 conference record.
-Croy guided the Lancers to the WAC tournament for the fifth consecutive season where they defeated #6 Tarleton State to reach the semifinals for the first time in program history.
-The Lancers defeated Grand Canyon at home and finished the season with double digit home wins while achieving their best conference tournament seeding at #3.
-Dominique Daniels Jr. received All-WAC First Team and All-District Second Team for the Pacific Region and Bradey Henige received All-WAC Freshman Team under Croy's tutelage.
+In the 2024-25 season, Croy led the Lancers to a 17-15 overall record, and a 9-7 showing in WAC play.
+Croy guided the Lancers to the WAC tournament for the fifth consecutive season, where they defeated #6 Tarleton State to reach the semifinals for the first time in program history.
+The Lancers defeated Grand Canyon at home and finished the season with double-digit home wins.
+Daniels Jr. received All-WAC First Team and All-District Second Team for the Pacific Region, and Bradey Henige received All-WAC Freshman Team under Croy's tutelage.
 CBU's WAC Tournament win over Tarleton marked Croy's 250th career win as the Head Coach of the Lancers.

-In the 2023-24 season, Coach Croy became the youngest active head coach in the NCAA to reach 350 wins doing so at age 46.
-For the third consecutive season, Croy guided the Lancers to the WAC Tournament where they defeated #5 Utah Valley in the opening round before falling to Seattle U in the Quarterfinals.
+In the 2023-24 season, Croy became the youngest active head coach in the NCAA to reach 350 wins, doing so at age 46.
+For the third consecutive season, Croy guided the Lancers to the WAC Tournament, where they defeated #5 Utah Valley in the opening round before falling to Seattle U in the Quarterfinals.

-Coach Croy guided the Lancers to a 17-16 finish on the 2022-23 season, recording the fifth-straight winning season since making the jump into the NCAA Division I ranks and the tenth straight since taking over the helm in the spring of the 2013 season.
-The Lancers also won their second WAC tournament game with a win over Abilene Christian 69-62 in the first round.
+Coach Croy guided the Lancers to a 17-16 finish in 2022-23, recording the fifth-straight winning season since making the jump into the NCAA Division I ranks and the tenth straight since taking over the helm in the spring of the 2013 season.
+The Lancers also won their second WAC tournament game with a win over Abilene Christian, 69-62, in the first round.
+The 2022-23 season also saw Croy surpass Jerry King to become the all-time winningest coach in CBU men's basketball history in a win over NJIT.

 During the 2020-21 season, Coach Croy recorded his 300th career win as a head coach, joining an all-star cast of coaches across the country as one of the fastest to 300 wins in his career.
 With the win over SE Louisiana on Dec.
 4, 2020, Coach Croy moved to 14th all-time among the top college basketball coaches at the NCAA Division I and NCAA Division II levels.